Candy speech detection is an official GermEval shared task co-located with the KONVENS 2025 conference.

 Background

 The task is to identify expressions of candy speech („Flausch“) in online posts (YouTube comments).
-We define candy speech as an expression of positive attitudes in social media toward individuals or their output (videos, comments, etc.).
+We define candy speech as expression of positive attitudes on social media toward individuals or their output (videos, comments, etc.).
 The purpose of candy speech is to encourage, cheer up, support and empower others.
 It can be viewed as the counterpart to hate speech, as it also aims to influence the self-image of the target person or group, but in a positive way.

 Motivation